-You love that boho style and looking for ways to incorporate it into your Christmas decor?
-You’re going to love this step by step tutorial for a dreamcatcher ornament that would look so cute on a boho Christmas tree!
+Do you love that boho style and looking for ways to incorporate it into your Christmas decor?
+You’re going to love this step-by-step tutorial for a dreamcatcher ornament that would look so cute on a boho Christmas tree!

 I was so excited when I signed up for the Ornament Exchange this year.
 It’s such a fun concept!
 You get paired with another blogger and you get to create an ornament for her and she makes one for you.

-When I saw the picture of her gorgeous boho Christmas tree last year – I instantly knew what kind of ornament to make her to complement her other boho ornaments – a dreamcatcher ornament!
+When I saw the picture of her gorgeous boho Christmas tree last year – I instantly knew what kind of ornament to make her compliment her other boho ornaments – a dreamcatcher ornament!

 This DIY dreamcatcher ornament tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.